Steadily moving semi-infinite fracture in plane poroelasticity: Verification tests

 \section{Verification tests}

 We verify the boundary integral equations formulated for a steadily moving semi-infinite crack, which govern the tractions and the pore fluid pressure on the fracture surfaces (Section~\ref{sec:boundary_integral_equations}).
 These relations are applied to several benchmark problems.
-The numerical results show excellent agreement with analytical and semi-analytical solutions from the literature, thereby demonstrating the correctness of the derivations and confirming the applicability of the presented equations to more complex boundary conditions and to coupling with additional physical processes, such as lubrication flow within a tensile fracture or frictional resistance in a shear fracture.
+The numerical results show excellent agreement with analytical and semi-analytical solutions from the literature, thereby demonstrating the correctness of the derivations and the accuracy of the numerical implementation for the considered benchmark problems.